 8. Echoing Without Understanding

-If your child repeats words or phrases without seeming to understand their meaning (echolalia), it might be a sign of speech delay or other developmental concerns.
+If your child repeats words or phrases without seeming to understand their meaning (echolalia), it might be a sign of delay of speech or other developmental concerns.

 9. Not Responding to Their Name